Parenthood takes a toll on any parent. Learn the 8 warning signs you need to be a patient mom (and what to do to fix it).

 6. You expect too much of your kids

-Other times, you forget that their behavior is actually normal for their age.
-That they should be defying their parents and asserting themselves.
-That every other kid in the world has done the same thing.
+It’s also easy to forget that their behavior is actually normal for their age.
+That they should be defying their parents and asserting themselves, and that many kids have done the same.

-My kids had been putting their dishes away in the sink like clockwork, so much so that the day one of them didn’t, I gave him a big stink for it.
+For instance, my kids put their dishes in the sink like clockwork, so much so that the day one of them didn’t, I gave him a big stink for it.

 “Your dishes,” I scolded him, “are still on the table.
 I already asked you to put them away and you still haven’t.”

 Thankfully, my son chose to forgive my attitude and let it go, because it’s these moments when I realize I expect too much of them.